manjulamishra/beautiful-jekyll/usefulcodes.md

-### Method 3
+#### Method 3
-Making it more usable (generic) for any string match: user gives two arguments
+Making it more generic to match any string:two input arguments

 ```python